magneticio/vamp2setup/README.md

 ## Istio Setup

 Once installed, Vamp will automatically check for Istio on the default cluster.
+**Mind the fact that Vamp and Istio expect to be deployed on Kubernetes 1.9 or higher.
+Also the current version has been tested only on Google Cloud, so it's recommended that you use that as well to run this tutorial**
 Vamp expects to find the following resources inside the istio-system namesapce:

 **Deployments:**